stefanberger/openbmc/meta-phosphor/conf/README.md

 Instruction for how to generate these keys are provided in the documentation in ``meta-security/meta-integrity/README.md``.

+A system built in enforce mode will enforce file signatures and prevent unsigned executables from running.
+The system can also be built in log-only mode where unsigned executables can be run and the fact that an unsigned application was started is only audited.

+    OPENBMC_ENABLE_IMAEVM = "log"

 Verification of IMA & EVM enablement
 ====================================